Fast degree-preserving rewiring of complex networks: Proposed Method: Fast Rewiring Algorithm

 where $A$ is the adjacency matrix and E$[\kappa]$ is the average degree at the end of an edge (not to be confused with the mean degree of the network).~It follows from Equation~(\ref{eqn:maccarronassortativity}) that if two nodes are such that one has a degree greater than the average degree at the end of an edge and the other has a degree less than the average degree at the end of an edge, this edge will contribute negatively to the assortativity.
 If both nodes have degree greater than or both have degree less than the average degree at the end of an edge, this edge will contribute positively to the assortativity.
 The change we make exploits this fact.

-The improved algorithm works as follows: $m$ edges are chosen, resulting in $2m$ nodes being selected which \textit{need not} be unique.
-The nodes are ranked by their degree from $0$ to $2m-1$.
-If an increase in assortativity is desired then node $0$ is connected to node $1$, node $2$ to node $3$, and so on, until node $2m - 2$ is connected to node $2m - 1$.
-This way, every node is losing one edge and gaining one edge.
-These edges are then added to the graph, while the $m$ edges that are chosen at each iteration are removed.
-If a decrease in assortativity is desired, the new edges are formed between nodes $0$ and $2m-1$, nodes $1$ and $2m-2$, and so on.
+The algorithm works as follows: we choose $m$ edges, which connect $2m$ nodes which \textit{need not} be unique.
+We rank the nodes by their degree from $0$ to $2m-1$.
+If we wish to increase the assortativity, then we connect node $0$ to node $1$, node $2$ to node $3$, and so on, until node $2m - 2$ is connected to node $2m - 1$.
+This way, we remove one edge and add one edge to each node.
+We add the new edges to the graph, and remove the $m$ edges that we chose at the beginning of the iteration.
+If we wish to decrease the assortativity, we form the new edges between nodes $0$ and $2m-1$, nodes $1$ and $2m-2$, and so on.

-Preliminary experiments showed that a rewiring algorithm based on the procedure explained above showed some, although inconsistent success.~In some cases, it reduced the amount of time taken to rewire a graph by up to 95\%, in other cases it made no improvement whatsoever.
-Figure \ref{fig:originalimprovement} shows the time taken to rewire Erd\H{o}s-R\'enyi graphs of varying sizes, all with an average degree of 5, from their original assortativity values ($r \approx 0$) to an assortativity value of 0.25.
-As we can see, even though increasing the number of edges rewired at each step reduces the time taken (before it increases again, which will be discussed later in this section), the amount of time taken to rewire the graphs is still quite long.
+Our preliminary experiments showed that a rewiring algorithm based on the procedure described above showed modest success, although it was inconsistent.~In some cases, it reduced the amount of time taken to rewire a graph by up to 95\%, in other cases it made no improvement whatsoever.
+In Figure~\ref{fig:originalimprovement} we show the time taken to rewire Erd\H{o}s-R\'enyi graphs of varying sizes, all with an average degree of 5, from their original assortativity values ($r \approx 0$) to an assortativity value of 0.25.
+As we can see, even though increasing the number of edges rewired at each step reduces the time taken (before it increases again, which will be discussed later in this section), the amount of time taken to rewire the graphs is still quite large.

-One obvious problem with this algorithm is that some of the edges we attempt to form may be self edges (since the nodes are ranked by degree, the same node appearing twice may be connected to itself).
-However, testing finds that such edges are exceedingly rare in the rewiring process.

-The less obvious problem, which is the reason for the lackluster performance of this method comes from the fact that any of the edges we are attempting to add may already exist in the network, and if even one of the potential edges we are attempting to add does exist, the sample of edges must be discarded and redrawn.~It is because of this then that increasing the number of edges rewired in a given iteration does not necessarily improve the algorithm.
+The lackluster performance of this method comes from the fact that any of the edges we attempt to add may already exist in the network.
+If one (or more) of the edges we wish to add does exist, the sample of edges must be discarded and redrawn.
+Similarly, if the set of potential edges contains a self edge it must also be discarded.~As a result, increasing the number of edges rewired in a given iteration does not necessarily improve the algorithm.
 To illustrate why, we look at the adjacency matrix.